 In this section, we provide the implementation details of the models used in our experiments.
 All experiments are performed on 8 NVIDIA Titan X Pascal GPUs.
-We note that the parameters for each baseline are chosen to optimize for its best performance.
+On ImageNet, training takes $\sim$100 hours.
+On each dataset, we fix the batch size and training epochs for different baselines for a fair comparison.
+Other parameters for each baseline follow the original paper to optimize for its best performance.